 Farming in Protected Landscapes

-Protected Landscapes – our Areas of Outstanding Natural Beauty and National Parks – are special and unique places.
+Protected Landscapes – our Areas of Outstanding Natural Beauty (AONB) and National Parks – are special and unique places.
 They are living, working landscapes that also support a wide range of habitats and species, and they are enjoyed by millions of people every year.

 By supporting the farmers, land managers and people who live and work in these areas, we can help protect these exceptional places and support local communities.